Remote Atlantic Ocean rock could host migrants, UK says

 Braverman had planned to start deporting people to Rwanda on flights in January to act as a deterrent.

-But this was ruled illegal by the Court of Appeal in June due to deficiencies in Rwanda's asylum system, with a final verdict due by the Supreme Court in late autumn.
+But this was ruled illegal by the Court of Appeal in June over deficiencies in Rwanda's asylum system, with a final verdict due by the Supreme Court in late autumn.

 Other "Plan B" locations alongside Ascension Island included Alderney in the Channel islands, a British military base in Cyprus, Ghana, Nigeria, Namibia, and Morocco, the Sunday Times reported.